How Long Does Adderall Stay in Your System?

 • Difficulty taking care of responsibilities at work, school, or home due to Adderall use.

-• Continuing to use Adderall even though its use is causing social or interpersonal problems.
+• Continuing to use Adderall despite it causing or worsening social or interpersonal problems.

-• Not participating in previously enjoyed activities in favor of Adderall use.
+• Failing to participate in previously enjoyed activities in favor of Adderall use.

 • Using Adderall in dangerous situations.

-• Continuing to use Adderall even though it is causing physical or psychological problems.
+• Continuing to use Adderall despite it causing or worsening physical or psychological problems.

-• Building tolerance to Adderall, so that the person has to take progressively higher doses of the drug to get the same effect as before.
+• Building tolerance to Adderall, meaning you have to take progressively higher doses of the drug to get the same desired effect.
+(This criterion doesn’t count toward diagnosis if Adderall is being used as prescribed).

-Abuse and addiction also increase the risk of overdose.
-People who develop tolerance to the drug may steadily increase their intake of Adderall, raising the likelihood of taking too much and overdosing.
+Misuse and addiction also increase the risk of overdose.
+For example, individuals who develop tolerance to the drug may steadily increase their intake of Adderall, raising the likelihood of taking too much and overdosing.

 • Panic.